Royal Society David Attenborough Award and Lecture

-The Royal Society David Attenborough Award and Lecture is awarded annually by the Royal Society for "for outstanding public engagement with science".
+The Royal Society David Attenborough Award and Lecture is awarded annually by the Royal Society for "outstanding public engagement with science".

 The award is named in honour of David Attenborough, a prominent British broadcaster and naturalist, who is an honorary Fellow of the Royal Society.

 Recipients receive a silver medal and a prize of £2,500.

 The inaugural winner was Alice Roberts in 2020.